kreyzeguillian/Programming-Assigments/PA-3/readme.md

 # Performs slicing to print the first five rows with odd-numbered columns of data frame 'cars'
 cars.iloc[:5, 1::2]
 ```
-- Using the `.iloc[]` function, the data frame is sliced to display only the first five rows and the odd-numbered columns
+- The `.iloc[]` function is used to slice the data frame, displaying only the first five rows and the odd-numbered columns.
-- Since we are to deal with odd numbers, `.iloc` is used to allow data access using integer-based indexing
+- Since we are working with odd numbers, `.iloc` is used for integer-based indexing to access data.
-- In `[:5, 1::2]`, `:5` is inputted to display the first five rows while `1::2` is placed to display the column with index 1, then increases with step 2, to display the odd columns.
+- In `[:5, 1::2]`, `:5` selects the first five rows, while `1::2` starts from column with index 1 and selects every second column (i.e., the odd-numbered columns, starting from 1).

 **Output of Cell 2**: